-Image printed to desired size
+- Image printed to the desired size;

-Gel icing colors
+- Gel icing colors;

-Piping bags with varying sized tips
+- Piping bags with varying-sized tips;

-Small offset spatula
+- Small offset spatula;

-Viva paper towels (not pictured)
+- Viva paper towels (not pictured).

-Begin to fill in the other colors.
+Then, begin to fill in the other colors.
 Remember the final product will be flipped so you are working in reverse order.
 For example, this chick has an orange blush on her cheek so I applied that color before the yellow background color.

-Continue filling in all of the colors on the image.
+Then, continue filling in all of the colors on the image.

 Since I wanted my transfer to be a 7-inch circular shape, I piped my desired background color all the way out to the circle and smoothed it with my offset spatula.

 Keep checking from underneath during the process to make sure it looks good.
-Adjust with your small paint brush as necessary.
+Adjust with your small paintbrush as necessary.

 Pipe an even background on your transfer that will blend in with the cake color.
-Then smooth it gently with your offset spatula and place it in the freezer for at least 90 minutes to overnight.
+Then smooth it gently with your offset spatula and place it in the freezer for at least 90 minutes overnight.

 When it is frozen, gently place it on your cake and move it to the desired spot.

-Gently peel off the parchment paper to reveal the frozen buttercream transfer.
+Next, gently peel off the parchment paper to reveal the frozen buttercream transfer.

-Step 11: (Optional)
+Step 11 (Optional)

 If you’d like to refine the look of your transfer and eliminate those lines, there is a solution.
 Wait for your crusting buttercream to thaw, then gently smooth it with a Viva paper towel.
 Thank you to my friend CorrieCakes for this tip!
 It makes a huge difference.